jonimoreira/specs/2_5_0/docs/source/ontology.rst

 --
 Reference Model

 A set of components (CCMs) to provide structural integrity for a domain concept.
 Some CCMs are mandatory in CCDs and some are optional.
+Optionality is defined in each RM implementation.

 CCM
 ---